-Unfortunately, I do not have any pictures of the chocolate factory itself; photos inside are not allowed.
-Apart from the logo on the outside, the building itself did not look like anything special or different from any other factory.
-It is still used today to produce chocolate.
+Unfortunately, I do not have any pictures of the chocolate factory itself; we could not take pictures inside.
+Apart from the logo on the outside, the building itself did not look anything special or different from any other factory.
+It still produces chocolate today.
 The consequence of no pictures is that I will have to describe each step in great detail!
 Strap in, boys and girls.

 The second section about the history of Maison Cailler was in a similar vein but did not include smell.
 The original founder was already producing chocolate in 1818, making Maison Cailler the oldest Swiss chocolate brand still in existence.
 After a series of mergers in the early 1900s, Maison Cailler merged with the Nestlé group.
 They stressed that Nestlé provided the transportation, marketing and logistics that Maison Cailler lacked/lacks; Nestlé did not have input into the creation of the chocolate from Maison Cailler (fortunately for us!).
 Cailler still falls under the Nestlé group but sells under its own brand with no input to this day.

 The third section was the most interactive and the one where I must have gained kilos of weight.
-This was naturally the physical production side of making chocolate, including unlimited tasting of all ingredients (primarily hazelnuts, cocoa beans, and sugar cane) followed by unlimited (and completely unsupervised) tasting of every type of chocolate that they had on offer.
+This was naturally the physical production side of making chocolate, including unlimited tasting of all ingredients (primarily hazelnuts, cocoa beans, and sugar cane) followed by an unlimited (and completely unsupervised) tasting of every type of chocolate that they had on offer.
 The tour naturally ends in the gift shop, which in addition to expensive prices, was in Swiss Franc (so naturally, extremely expensive), so we didn’t buy anything.
 However, I think we definitely recuperated the cost of admission.

 That evening to work off some of the calories that we had consumed, we had a nice waddle around the Lac de Montsalvens.
 We started with the stream that runs through a gorge and worked our way to the lake.
 It was a nice sight to behold in an area surrounded by mountains.

-Unfortunately, there were some modern art exhibits on at the time, which were a bit offputting, and while the rooms of the castle had been done up to resemble how they would have looked during its heyday, modern art pieces were also found in every room and clashed with the decor and design of the building.
-In other words, all of the nice indoor shots that I had planned were usually ruined by a modern art piece that stuck out like a sore thumb!
+Unfortunately, there were some modern art exhibits at the time, which were offputting.
+While the rooms of the castle were decorated to resemble how they would have looked during its heyday, modern art pieces were also found in every room and clashed with the decor and design of the building.
+In other words, all of the nice indoor shots that I took had a modern art piece that stuck out like a sore thumb!
 In my opinion, they should have had one area for the art that was separate from history.